glasser/vote.davidglasser.net/content/post/my-biases.md

 get even a handful of state legislators elected to be worth considering.
 I have been fortunate to live in municipalities since 2002 which use instant-runoff voting for local elections and hope to see more of it in the future.

+On the other hand, anyone who is still a member of the Republican Party in 2018 has already proven them unworthy of my consideration.

 I generally indicate how strongly I feel about my position on an issue by WHETHER OR NOT I CAPITALIZE MY OPINION.